- BetterHelp Review: An In-Depth Look - May 26, 2023

 You likely have experience with this–anyone who has used Zoom or Skype or Google Meet can tell you that video chatting often slows the rest of your computer and internet usage way down.
 If you’re able to work it out beforehand with anyone you live with that they limit their internet usage to only what is necessary during your session, that can help your call run smoothly without breaks in connection or lagging audio/mismatched video.

 Interested in therapy?
 We offer both online and in-person therapy at our Houston office.
 Our professional and dedicated therapists and counselors are waiting to help you.
 Don’t hesitate to make an appointment for online counseling services if you think we can help.
+We’re licensed to offer online counseling for the following states: California, Colorado and Texas.

 Contact us at (832) 413-2410, or you can book an appointment online or schedule an online counseling session.